 - You’ll want to stir or whisk the milk a few times during this cycle to heat it throughout

-- When Instant Pot Beeps, open lid, whisk and us a candy thermometer to test the temperature.
-You want it to read 180-degrees.
-If it isn’t quite there, use the SAUTE function and whisk continuously until milk reaches 180-185-degrees
+- When Instant Pot Beeps, open the lid, whisk, and use a candy thermometer to test the temperature.
+You want it to read 180 degrees.
+If it isn’t quite there, use the SAUTE function and whisk continuously until the milk reaches 180-185 degrees

-- When the cycle ends, remove the pot, keep cover, and place in refrigerator for 6-8 hours.
-Don’t disturb it, just let it rest.
+- Place the inner pot with yogurt it in the refrigerator for 6-8 hours.
+Don’t disturb it; just let it rest.

 - It should now be thick enough to hold a spoon straight up.

-To Make Greek Yogurt, use cheesecloth and a colander to strain the yogurt.
+For thick, homemade Greek yogurt, strain it using cheesecloth and a colander or coffee filters inside a colander to strain the yogurt.
 The longer you strain it, the thicker it will become.
-You can use the liquid (whey) that strains from it to make bread!
+You can use the liquid (whey) that strains from it to make homemade bread!